rajshritotla/1984-generative-graphics/README.md

 # 1984-generative-graphics
+This project aims to allow non-technical theatre director to generate computer graphics environment in a theatrical production.

+# Solution
-This project involves combining conventional projection mapping technology in combination with generative-computer graphics and computational vision, in order to create a completely fluid and projected environment for actors in plays.
-This is a desktop application for the streamlining of generative graphics creation essentially a User Interface tool that will be used to track actor movements on stage and generate graphics to augment the scene or actually create entirely new interactive environments.
-A primary goal for this novel software tool is that it allows for the quick alteration of perimeters in generative algorithms, enabling theatrical scenic designers to edit and design in real time during rehearsal, thus creating the conditions for a more fully integrated and collaborative design process with the director, actors, and other designers.
+This desktop application provides a user interface with the ability to track actor movements on stage and generate graphics that the actors can interact with.
+A primary goal for this tool is the ability for the quick alteration of variables in generative algorithms, enabling theatrical designers to edit and design in real time during rehearsal, thus creating the conditions for a more fully integrated and collaborative design process with the director, actors, and other designers.

 # Technologies Used